Here are the Best Chromebooks for Students to Buy in May 2021

 - If it's a premium experience that you're looking for, then you just can't go wrong with the Samsung Galaxy Chromebook.
 Its vivid Super AMOLED display, premium construction, and built-in S Pen are sure to make some heads turn when you open it up in your classroom.

 In terms of ports, the Samsung Galaxy Chromebook includes two USB Type-C ports, a headphone/mic combo jack, and a microSD card reader.
 For connectivity, the Chromebook supports Wi-Fi 6 and Bluetooth.
 In case you like the Galaxy Chromebook’s design but don’t want to pay more than $600 on a Chromebook, we’d recommend checking out the newer Galaxy Chromebook 2.
 Although it’s less powerful and misses out on some of the Galaxy Chromebook’s cooler features, it’s still a great buy for $549.
-You can order it on Best Buy by following this link.
+You can order it on Best Buy.

 Best value pick: ASUS Chromebook Flip C434